Miniature Bull Terrier Breed Summary

 They do need a lot of exercise however, their size means that they are happy to live in an apartment so long as they get plenty of walks and playtime.
 They can get bored very easily, so do better when they have something to occupy them.

-Fun Fact: They don't require a large amount of grooming, meaning they are a cheaper breed to keep!
+Fun Fact: They don't require a large amount of grooming, meaning they are a relatively cheap breed to keep!

 |Kennel Club Group||Terrier|